 The Health Law & Policy Concentration provides students with an opportunity to pursue a focused and integrated course of study on issues at the intersection of law, medicine and science.

-As the debate over healthcare reform continues, as new medical technologies raise a host of ethical challenges, and as scientific evidence becomes increasingly pervasive in our courtrooms, the need for lawyers trained with an understanding of both our health care system and scientific methods is greater than ever.
-Concentrating in Health Law & Policy at Hastings offers students a fundamental understanding of the U.S. health care system and basic scientific principles that are necessary for work in this area.
+As the debate over healthcare reform continues, as new medical technologies raise a host of legal and ethical challenges, and as health inequities widen, the need for lawyers trained with an understanding of health law and policy is greater than ever.
+Concentrating in Health Law & Policy at Hastings offers students a fundamental understanding of the U.S. health care system and the skills to prepare them for practice in this large and dynamic field.
 The foundation for this understanding begins with three core courses, of which students must take at least two:

-- Health Care Providers, Patients, and the Law, which focuses on issues of quality control, provider-patient relationships, and liability in the health care environment;
+- Health Care Providers, Patients, and the Law, which focuses on issues of quality control, provider-patient relationships (health privacy, consent, ethics), and liability in the health care environment;

 - The U.S. Healthcare System & the Law, which focuses on the financing and regulation of the American health care industry, the cost of health care, and barriers to access to health care; or